Definition and Epidemiology of Erythema Nodosum

 - Insect bites

 Therapy of Erythema Nodosum

-Identification and management of underlying etiology is essential as a number of factors may underlie an episode of EN.
+Identification and management of underlying etiology are essential as a number of factors may underlie an episode of EN.
 Besides managing the underlying cause, the following treatment is given specifically for EN:

-- Relieving pain and to quicken recovery: Aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) such as indomethacin and naproxen.
+- Relieving pain and quicken recovery: aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) such as indomethacin and naproxen

 - Steroids: Systemic steroids should be avoided in EN patients as an underlying infectious etiology may flare up.
 It is administered only in cases of non-infectious etiology not responding to other therapies.

-- Other drugs: Other medications which have a sore throat with success are colchicine, hydroxychloroquine and anti-TNF drugs (etanercept, infliximab and adalimumab).
+- Other drugs: other medications that have a sore throat with success are colchicine, hydroxychloroquine and anti-TNF drugs (etanercept, infliximab, and adalimumab).

 Progression and Prognosis of Erythema Nodosum